 Sagra del Pistacchio di Bronte

-October (also in September)
+October (may also take place in September)

 Described as 'a gastronomic jewel of Bronte', introduced to the island during the Arabic domination of Sicily, and now protected by a DOP label, Bronte's pistachios are considered amongst the best in the world.
-The Sagra del Pistacchio, a festival devoted to them and their many food applications, and which includes a variety of events and exhibitions relating to their cultivation and harvest by hand, offers the opportunity to sample pistachios in ice-cream, cakes, pasta, arancini (Italian stuffed rice balls) pastries.
+The Sagra del Pistacchio, a festival devoted to them and their many food applications, and which includes a variety of events and exhibitions relating to their cultivation and harvest by hand, offers the opportunity to sample pistachios in ice-cream, cakes, pasta, and arancini (Italian stuffed rice balls) pastries.

 'Planting pistachios in Sicily is a sacred ritual which is passed from older generations to younger ones.
 Picking pistachios from the trees and letting them dry is still done by hand.